jyotiskaghosh/JRooms/README.md

 # JRooms
-JRooms is a lightweight reactive framework/codebase for creating temporary rooms(chatrooms, gamerooms etc).
+JRooms is a lightweight reactive codebase for implementing temporary rooms(chatrooms, gamerooms etc).